Anandsg/Codekaro/README.md

-# Codekaro
-Codekaro Live JavaScript bootcamp 🚀 by Ashish shukla  (Founder of Codekaro).
-This repository for Assignment &amp; Class Notes taken during Live Course  #javascript

 # Codekaro Live JavaScript Bootcamp 🚀

 Welcome to the Codekaro Live JavaScript Bootcamp repository!
 This is the hub for all things related to the exciting JavaScript bootcamp led by Ashish Shukla, the visionary Founder of Codekaro.
-Get ready to embark on an incredible coding journey!
+This repository for Assignment &amp; Class Notes taken during Live Course  #javascript Get ready to embark on an incredible coding journey!

 ## About the Bootcamp